Sultanow/dc_cubes/backend/ML-Models/queues/README.md

 | 2 | 5010 | 20 | 10 | 1 |
 | ... | ... | ... | ... | ... |
 | 1000 | 4000 | 5 | 15 | 1 |

+## Requirements.txt

+To install all needed librarys and tools use :
+**pip install -r requirements.txt**